fabscale/ember-gettext/README.md

 You can then use [gettext-parser](./packages/gettext-parser) to extract all the translation messages from your source code into a `messages.pot` file.
 This file can then be given to translators or imported into any tool that can handle gettext translations.

 The translation tools will then give you a translated `.po` file, e.g. `de.po` for the German translation.
-This file can be put into your apps `./translation` folder, and can then be converted into `.json` file suiteable for your Ember app to consume.
+These can be converted into usable `.json` files under `/app/locales`, e.g. `/app/locales/de.json`.

 ## Using translations in your app